Khloe Kardashian Gets Criticized For Calling Tristan Thompson A ‘Great’ Father

 As previously reported by the Inquisitr, Khloe Kardashian has hit back at fans in the past who have criticized her decision to stay with Tristan Thompson following his cheating scandal, and who have believed the countless rumors about the couple in the months following the controversy.

-Recently, a report surfaced that claimed Khloe would not let Tristan leave the house without him, and that she had even hired off-duty police officers to follow him around in order to keep tabs on him following the scandal.
+Recently, a report surfaced that claimed Khloe would not let Tristan leave the house without her, and that she had even hired off-duty police officers to follow him around in order to keep tabs on him following the scandal.
 When one Twitter user brought the report to Kardashian’s attention she revealed it was completely untrue.

 “If you are corny enough to believe something like this than you must have a very miserable and boring life.
-The fact that you felt the need to tweet me this already sheds light onto the kind of life you have,” Kardashian replied, adding “Opinions I don’t mind but blatant lies I can’t handle.”
+The fact that you felt the need to tweet me this already sheds light onto the kind of life you have,” Kardashian replied, adding, “Opinions I don’t mind but blatant lies I can’t handle.”